Dave864/rshell/src/README.md

   Token 3: not
   Token 4:
   ```
-  From this we see that `strtok` is able to get the last token, even though the delimiter was not in it, and
+  From this we see that `strtok` was able to get the last token, even though the delimiter was not in it, and
-  that the function is able to handle the case of an empty string.
+  that the function was able to handle the case of an empty string.
+Why is that?

   In **One Small Step for String** it was stated that to get the token, `strtok` looks for the first substring
   in the `str` argument that does not contain the deliminator `delim`.
 So, if the delimiter is not in the `str`
   argument, then the entire argument is considered to be the token.

-  Here is another example of this
   ```
   char example_3[] = "This is the entire token";
   char *first_token = strtok(example_3, "A");